LOVECHEN/DisgracedPilot/README.md

 To do:

 * More accurately determine the decoding of the Bosch lane polynomial messages.
-Particularly need to understand the "LINE_JERK" parameter, as it seems inaccurate or misnamed.
+Particularly need to understand the "LINE_JERK" parameter, as it seems misidentified.
 Other flags like line colour or slope seem to be present but need to be identified.
 * Identify the coordinate frame of the Bosch camera.
 It may be referenced to the rear axle of the vehicle, instead of the camera centre in OpenPilot.
 The impact may be minimal, however.
 * Investigate model features and deficiencies, e.g. moving from light into shadow, detection of non-line lane boundaries like curbs or grass.
-* Handle common freeway features like lane merging + ending and freeway exits.
 * Tune the controls and other new logic parameters.
-* Re-purpose various vision and control warnings to be based on the Bosch lane outputs.
 * Lightly smooth lane probabilities to reduce drive path jitter.
 * Use adjacent lane lines to potentially improve or stabilise lane guidance.
-* Consider new functionality, e.g. using the adjacent lane tracking to create a lane change assistance function; implementing navigation coasting to pass through intersections or deal with brief lane line dropouts; new parameter learner like camera offset; lead car following in laneless conditions.
+* Consider new functionality, e.g. using the adjacent lane tracking to create a lane change assistance function; implementing navigation coasting to pass through intersections or deal with brief lane line dropouts; new parameter learner for EON camera offset; lead car following in laneless conditions.
 * Determine which OpenPilot processes can be disabled and cleanly remove or ignore them.
 Particularly need to investigate the necessity of periodic steering angle offset calibration and if necessary, ways to perform one.
 * Investigate running this fork on a Raspberry Pi 4.
 * Push any universal features to the main line OpenPilot.